launchdarkly/js-core/packages/sdk/cloudflare/README.md

 yarn test
 ```

-## Verifying SDK packages with the SLSA framework (Supply-chain Levels for Software Artifacts)
+## Verifying SDK build provenance with the SLSA framework

-LaunchDarkly uses the [SLSA framework](https://slsa.dev/spec/v1.0/about) to help developers make their supply chain more secure by ensuring the authenticity and build integrity of our published SDK packages.
+LaunchDarkly uses the [SLSA framework](https://slsa.dev/spec/v1.0/about) (Supply-chain Levels for Software Artifacts) to help developers make their supply chain more secure by ensuring the authenticity and build integrity of our published SDK packages.
 To learn more, see the [provenance guide](PROVENANCE.md).

 ## About LaunchDarkly